Difference-in-Differences with Time-varying Continuous Treatments using Double/Debiased Machine Learning: Introduction

 Our paper extends these results in several ways.
 First, we permit comparisons between two non-zero treatment doses under our stronger parallel trends assumption.
 Second, we allow for more than two time periods with possibly non-zero treatment doses that may vary over time, such as in a staggered adoption scenario - as e.g.,\ considered for binary treatments in \cite{GoodmanBacon2018}, \cite{SantAnnaZhao2018}, \cite{sun2021estimating}, and \cite{borusyak2024revisiting}), which motivates conditioning on past treatment histories when assessing the ATET.
-Third, our approach for repeated cross-sections is capable of appropriately tackling covariate distributions that change within treatment groups over time, while many established approaches require them to be time-invariant within treatment groups, as pointed out in \cite{Hong2013}, which concerns e.g.,\ the DID methods for binary or discrete treatments in \cite{abadie2005} using inverse probability weighting, \cite{SantAnnaZhao2018} using DR, or \cite{Chang2020} using DML.
+Third, our approach for repeated cross-sections is capable of appropriately tackling covariate distributions that change within treatment groups over time, while many established approaches require them to be time-invariant, as pointed out in \cite{Hong2013}, which concerns e.g.,\ the DID methods for binary or discrete treatments in \cite{abadie2005} using inverse probability weighting, \cite{SantAnnaZhao2018} using DR, or \cite{Chang2020} using DML.
 A notable exception is the DML approach in \cite{Zimmert2018}, which allows for time-varying covariate distributions within treatment groups, nonetheless applying to binary rather than continuous treatments.

-\cite{dechaisemartin2023differenceindifferences} consider treatments with strictly non-zero doses, and discuss effect identification and estimation under a parallel trend assumptions related to those considered in the present paper.
+We also distinguish our results from \cite{dechaisemartin2023differenceindifferences}, which considers treatments with strictly non-zero doses, and discuss effect identification and estimation under parallel trend assumptions related to those considered in the present paper.
 The authors focus on evaluating an average ATET across the treatment margins of all subjects of changing their treatment dose, which are considered as treatment dose - e.g., what is the average effect of marginally increasing the vaccination rate on mortality among all regions that increase the vaccination rate by possibly different margins.
-Conversely, our study suggests estimators for assessing the ATET based on comparing two specific treatment doses rather than averaging across many doses - e.g., the effect of a vaccination rate of 40\% versus 30\%.
+In contrast, our study suggests estimators for assessing the ATET based on comparing two specific treatment doses rather than averaging across many doses - e.g., the effect of a vaccination rate of 40\% versus 30\%.
 As a further distinction, \cite{dechaisemartin2023differenceindifferences} do not consider controlling for covariates when imposing parallel trends, while our estimators permit controlling for covariates in a data-driven manner through machine learning.